coordinature/coordinature.github.io/development/applications/familysigns/website.md

 ### how it works
 ## 1. Turn your phone into a magic wand
 Paint a sign that represents a word or sentence.
-What is the first word you would like to sign instead of write?
+What is the first word you would like to sign?

 ## 2. Create a gesture for your message # statements
 In moments you feel overstimulated, overwhelmed, or are in direct need of something, it might be difficult to search for the right words.
-Create pre-made signs and sentences for those states and navigate easily through difficult situations.
+Create a gesture for a sentences and navigate easily through difficult situations.

 ## 3 Build a gesture library
-Save your signs and create a library filled with alternative means of expressing what you need.
+Save your signs and create a library filled with different ways of expressing what you need.

 ---
 ### features